samulioll/ot-harjoitustyo/README.md

 - The player can go back to the main menu by clicking "EXIT".

 ### Other
-- The game will have 50 levels at release, but currently there are only 39.
+- The game has 50 levels.